digital-science/dimcli/README.md

 ## Dimcli as a Command Line Interface

-DimCli includes a handy Command Line Interface (CLI) which lets you query the Dimensions API interactively.
+Dimcli includes a handy Command Line Interface (CLI) which lets you query the Dimensions API interactively.
 The CLI has several features but, most importantly, it allows to use the TAB key to autocomplete your queries (based on the latest API syntax and fields), which makes it an ideal tool for both newbies and expert users.

 Run the command line application by typing